0xNineteen/blog.md/blockchain-01/index.md

 - blockchain that deals with more than a single bit
 - 1 leader = 1 epoch - selected by random leader
 - assume f < n/3
-- propose by the leader, vote by every other node
+- block is propose by the leader, and every node votes if valid to every other node
-  - 2/3 * n votes by distinct nodes and extends one of the longest chains = notarized
+  - 2/3 * n votes by distinct nodes and extends one of the longest chains = confirmed

 - the important part is that if you get 2/3 votes its easy to prove consistency and validity
+  - 2/3 is a special number
+- requires a consistent clock across all nodes (eg, wait 10 seconds for leader to broadcast and collect votes or skip and move to next leader)
+  - ETH vs SOL have different solutions to a consistent clock - ETH actually uses the local clock with some tricks (i think) while SOL requires the nodes to constently producing chained hashes to prove time has passed

 ## BTC
 - leader = defined by solving a crypto puzzel and the solution to the puzzel = their signature